ICC Women's T20I Team of the Year

 The ICC Women's T20I Team of the Year is an honour awarded each year by the International Cricket Council.
 It recognizes the top women's cricket players from around the world in the T20I format of the game.
 The team does not actually compete, but exists solely as an honorary entity.

 List

 Winners

 Players marked bold won the ICC Women's T20I Cricketer of the Year in that respective year:

+Superlatives

 Appearances by player

 Players marked bold are still active in T20I matches and years marked bold indicate they won the ICC Women's T20I Cricketer of the Year in that respective year: